 When you have a crush on someone you tend to have a lot of nervous energy.
 Some telltale signs are:

 - Getting red in the face randomly.
-Maybe your friend embarrasses easily in general, so this doesn't really matter.
-But if your friend seems to get flushed in the face or neck really easily, like if you just appeared or if you asked a simple question -- this person is likely holding back feelings.
-(At least, they're trying to hold back feelings.)
+Maybe your friend embarrasses easily in general, so this doesn’t really matter.
+But if your friend seems to get flushed in the face or neck really easily, like if you just appeared or if you asked a simple question — this person is likely holding back feelings.

 - When you have a crush on someone you may do awkward things with your hands.
-You have energy when you have feelings and half the battle is knowing where to put that energy.
-For your guy friends, a classic sign is suddenly fixing their socks on sight of you.
-For ladies, they may not know what to do with their hands so they start playing with their hair.
-People tend to instinctively groom themselves when they like someone in their vicinity so they may straighten their clothes, play with their earrings, roll up their sleeves, or tap items near them.
+You have more energy when you have feelings and half the battle is knowing where to put that energy.
+Your guy friend may fix his socks as soon as he sees you.
+Your lady friend might start playing with her hair.
+People tend to instinctively groom themselves when they like someone that’s in their vicinity, so they may straighten their clothes, play with their earrings, roll up their sleeves, or tap nearby items.

-- Some people will start drawing with items around them, playing with drink straws, wadding up paper, tapping their feet, adjusting their seat...
+- Some people will start tinkering with things around them.
+Drawing on receipts, playing with drink straws, wadding up paper, tapping light fixtures, adjusting their seat…

 - Another nervous tic: not knowing where to put the eyes.
 Someone who likes you will be thinking too much about eye contact.
 Maybe she keeps staring randomly.
-Maybe he keeps trying to avert his eyes, but his eyes seem to dart to everywhere.
+Maybe he keeps trying to avert his eyes, or his eyes seem to dart everywhere.

-- Sweaty.
-Your friend seems to be a lot more sweaty than usual because he is nervous.
+- Sweatier than normal.
+Your friend is suddenly super sweaty.
 He might have sweaty palms, noticeably sweaty armpits, or a sweaty forehead.

 - He or she keeps looking over to you for approval.
-Your friend seems more interested than usual in your opinion and your facial expressions.
+Your friend seems overly interested in your opinion and your facial expressions.